Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 GPT-4 In Depth: Real Capabilities vs Expectations

 In March 2023, OpenAI launched GPT-4 with a presentation that promised “human-level performance on many benchmarks”.
-Five months later, with thousands of real integrations, we’re in a better position to judge: which capabilities held up, which were oversold, and where gaps remain versus alternatives like Claude 2 and LLaMA 2.
+Several months later, with thousands of real integrations, we’re in a better position to judge: which capabilities held up, which were oversold, and where gaps remain versus alternatives like Claude 2 and LLaMA 2.

 Where GPT-4 Really Excels